adamrork/HybFilter/README.md

 ```
 01_cleanHybpiper.sh reorganizes the HybPiper base directory.
 02_removePtc.sh removes sequences from gene files which contain premature termination codons in frame 1.
-03_removeLoci.sh removes loci files which are represented by less than a given proportion of samples.
+03_removeLoci.sh removes loci files represented by less than a given proportion of samples.
-04_removeSamples.sh removes sequences from loci files belonging to taxa which are represented by less than a given proportion of loci.
+04_removeSamples.sh removes sequences from loci files belonging to samples represented by less than a given proportion of loci.
 ```